canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/apparmor.rst

 ---------------------

 File
-     AppArmor can limit access to specific files and directories, a process's ability to access files based on file ownership or th ability to mount filesystems.
+     AppArmor can limit access to specific files and directories, a process's ability to access files based on file ownership or the ability to mount filesystems.

 Network
      AppArmor can limit what a process can do with network resources, including restricting network access entirely or limiting access to specific protocols, ports, or domains.